All Episodes

 At a Tuesday event in Des Moines, an attendee directly asked her about it, but she said that she would only weigh in if the application is still pending when she takes orifice in 2017.

-She said this is President Obama's decision, and I'm not gonna second guess him, because I was in a position to set this in motion, and I I don't think that's that would be the right thing to do.
+She said, this is President Obama's decision, and I'm not going to second-guess him because I was in a position to set this in motion, and I don't think that would be the right thing to do.

-I want to see what he and Secretary Carey decide.
+I want to see what he and Secretary Kerry decide.

 If it's undecided when I become president, then I will answer your question then.

-And she this is similar to how she dodged the question on Monday.
+And this is similar to how she dodged the question on Monday.

 I mean, this is one of the biggest ducks of a question I have ever seen.